adsoncostanzifilho/soothsayeR/README.md

 -------

 You tell a friend next to you that R can answer any question.
 To prove it you say you’re going to ask R the color of the shirt he’s wearing.
-In the request session you will write '**.red.**ase answer', but, only 'R please answer' will be shown on the screen.
+In the request session you will write '<b>.red.</b>ase answer', but, only 'R please answer' will be shown on the screen.
 In the next step you will write the following question: 'What is the color of the t-shirt of the person next to me?'.
 That done, just press 'Guess' button and the answer **red** will appear!